SmartableAI/microsoft-power-bi/_samples/powerbi-community-airport-authority-performance-summary.md

 ---
-title: Airport Authority Performance Summary
+title: "Airport Authority Performance Summary"
 excerpt: "The Airport Authority Performance Dashboard provides a quick snapshot of all relevant data with a user-centric view to offer a detailed analysis.
 Any Airport Authority official can use this dashboard to make informed decisions swiftly- like interchanging terminals in case of delays or emergencies.
 They can also study the most popular flight routes, their patterns, and the sources as well as destinations of major airliners.
 A passenger feedback section provides insights about the travelers’ satisfaction level regarding various amenities.
 This section is further divided into terminal-wise and month-wise level of satisfaction."
 webUrl: https://community.powerbi.com/t5/Data-Stories-Gallery/Airport-Authority-Performance-Summary/td-p/628963
 type: download
-heat: 100
+heat: 54

 provider:
   name: PowerBI Community